Hancock CRC

 Welcome to worship at Hancock CRC!
 Today is a day in which we worship the Lord, hear from His Word, and fellowship with His saints.
 After the service, please join us downstairs for refreshments and fellowship!

-Next Sunday: Don and Carol Boon
+Next Sunday: Brendon and Brooke Foss

-Next Sunday: Don and Carol Boon
+Next Sunday: Don Boon

-Next Sunday: Cory Evink
+Next Sunday: Ava Blair

-LIBRARIAN FOR MARCH: Rita Bolluyt
+LIBRARIAN for September: Rita Bolluyt

 CHURCH CALENDAR: